janeeshgithub/QuantomBlockChain/README.md

 ## 📊 System Architecture Diagram

-_(A block diagram illustrating the protocol's architecture would go here.)_
+_(A block diagram illustrating the System's architecture would go here.)_

 ```
 [ Placeholder for path/to/your/block_diagram.png ]